boxmediapp/boxapp-mule-api/README.md

 # bdocker

-This project a Mule ESB component, which can be deployed to the docker container created by
+This is a Mule ESB project, which can be deployed to the docker container created by

            https://github.com/boxmediapp/bdocker